e-gov/RIHA-Assets/README.md

 # RIHA XML Varamu

-A collection of all XML resources that users can see detailed information about.
 Kogumik kõikidest XML varamutest, mille kohta saavad kasutajad näha lisainfot ning allalaadida varamute faile.

 ## Vajalikud Tehnoloogiad